justin-gallant/Regression/README.md

 ## Overview

-This project implements a novel technique in bayesian online learning to infer/predict distribution shift for a new data point, by using a smart prior which adapts to new information.
+This project simplifies and implements a conceptual novel technique in bayesian online learning to infer/predict distribution shift for a new data point, by using a smart prior which adapts to new information.
 This technique was proposed by Li et Al. (2020) in their paper cited above.

-The method consists of creating a smart prior variable and updating this prior based on inferring distribution shifts and data freshness.
+The method consists of creating a smart likelihood variable and updating the likelihood based on weighting surprise from fresh data to infer distribution shifts.

 The project will implement the technique and compare it against classical prior designs, using a dataset built for in distribution shift benchmarking from the tableshift repository.